Meet Neal O'Farrell

 Shortly after that he started building employee security awareness courses, for firms like bebe Stores and Cost Plus World Market, and went on to co-found the Center for Information Security Awareness, a partnership with FBI/InfraGard to provide free employee security awareness training for individuals and small businesses.
 Neal created the entire course, test, and certification, and that course has since been accessed by thousands of organizations.

 In 2002 Neal launched the nation’s very first Cyber Secure City, a unique experiment to raise the security awareness of an entire city – residents, businesses, schools, even the Mayor and city council.
 The program slogan was "Think Security First!", a mantra that is even more important more than 15 years later.
 Partners in the yearlong initiative included Microsoft, Cisco, McAfee, and AT&T, and received the endorsement of the US Chamber of Commerce, the Department of Homeland Security, and the International Information Systems Security Certification Consortium, Inc. (ISC)².

-Neal created Schooled In Security, a non-profit initiative to bring cybersecurity education to every high school and encourage students to pursue careers in cybersecurity to help address the critical national shortage of cybersecurity professionals.
-He was also a member of the advisory board of the nation's first Cybersecurity Apprenticeship Program, launched in California in 2016.
-He is currently a member of the OC3 Education and Workforce Subcommittee, an initiative of the Ohio National Guard.
+As part of his commitment to bolster the cybersecurity workforce, Neal has been involved in numerous high school cybersecurity initiatives.
+He's a member of the National Initiative for Cybersecurity Education (NIST), a member of the advisory board of the nation's first Cybersecurity Apprenticeship Program, launched in California in 2016, and a member of the OC3 Education and Workforce Subcommittee, an initiative of the Ohio National Guard.

 Identity Theft Expert